-This recipe is very similar to the Raw Berry Creamy “Cheesecake” Delight that I make.
-One day I was just thinking that I wanted to come up with a chocolate version.
-Ooo chocolate!
-I want to say, who doesn’t love chocolate?
-I can actually think of one crazy person who doesn’t, though.
-Anyway, it was near Father’s Day and my piano students’ recital, and I wanted to make some good healthy food for all these people.
+Anyway, it was near Father’s Day and my piano students’ recital, and I wanted to make some good healthy treats for all these people.
 My dad LOVES pecans and all nuts (I am sure he is the reason I am a nut for nuts), so I wanted to make the crust with pecans.

-We are not lactose-free, gluten-free or vegan, but so many of the recipes are so nutrient dense.
+We are not dairy-free, gluten-free or vegan, but so many of these recipes are nutrient dense.
 Creating food this way is such a great way to get vitamin-packed food without compromising flavor.
-If you need a lactose-free, gluten-free or vegan recipe for company, this is a great recipe to make!!
+If you need a dairy-free, gluten-free, raw or vegan dessert for company, this is a great recipe to make!!

 Ingredients